Herpes in Pregnancy

 There are numerous ways to deal with an HSV outbreak, depending on its severity and location.

-Acyclovir is an antiviral drug that is commonly prescribed for women experiencing a primary HSV infection during pregnancy because of the increased risk of transmission to the fetus.
-This therapy is also an option for women experiencing frequent and/or severe recurrent outbreaks during pregnancy.
+Acyclovir is an antiviral drug that is commonly prescribed for anyone experiencing a primary HSV infection during pregnancy because of the increased risk of transmission to the fetus.
+This therapy is also an option for those experiencing frequent and/or severe recurrent outbreaks during pregnancy.

-The current standard is to recommend Acyclovir to women with a history of genital herpes, to be taken from 36weeks till the birth.
+The current standard is to recommend Acyclovir to pregnant people with a history of genital herpes, to be taken from 36weeks till the birth.
 The aim is to minimize the chance of an outbreak or viral shedding at the time of birth when it is most dangerous to the baby.

 Acyclovir should be offered to anyone having a primary HSV outbreak